chef-boneyard/chef-web-docs-2016/README.md

 client -- the main set of documentation about the current version of the chef-client. http://docs.getchef.com/client/

-docs_oec -- a filtered set of documentation about the current version of the Enterprise Chef Server. http://docs.getchef.com/enterprise/

-docs_osc -- a filtered set of documentation about the current version of the Open Source Chef Server. http://docs.getchef.com/open_source/
+docs_server -- the documentation for the current version of the Chef server, Private Chef. http://docs.getchef.com/server/

 These sets of docs are actively maintained and in many places are identical (because the functionality is the same).
 Only where there is some divergence---some knife commands, server functionality, and so on---is there a difference in the documentation.

 docs_all -- a filtered set of the main set of documentation that a) has a single-page flat structure (including a flat table of contents) and b) consolidates much of the information in the main doc set into a smaller collection of longer pages.
 Some of the most popular pages in all of chef-docs land are found here, such as http://docs.getchef.com/chef/resources.html, http://docs.getchef.com/chef/dsl_recipe.html, and http://docs.getchef.com/chef/knife.html. http://docs.getchef.com/chef/

-docs_server -- the documentation for the first version of the on-premises Chef server, Private Chef. http://docs.getchef.com/server/
+See http://docs.getchef.com/releases.html for the full list of versions that are available.

 The following folders are for versions of the chef-client: